Skip to content

 Section titled “Step 4: Deploy JEA On One Test Target Server”

-This is not normally the vScope server.
-Only run it on the vScope server if the vScope server itself should also be inventoried as a JEA target.
+Do not run this on the vScope server unless the vScope server itself should also be scanned through JEA.

 Terminal window